-1.2 Objective and target groups of this manual
+1.3 Objective and target groups of this manual

-The SE700 / SE500 / SE300 Operating Manual, which consists of a number of modules, describes the features and hardware components of the FUJITSU Server BS2000 of the SE Series.
+The Operating Manual for the servers of the SE Series consists of a number of modules and describes the features and hardware components of the FUJITSU Servers BS2000 of the SE Series.
 Users should read this manual carefully in order to obtain optimal performance from the SE server.